DaintyJet/VChat_Heap_Defense/README.md

 The structure of a heap in the Windows operating system follows that of most modern systems.
 That is, when we make a call with the `malloc(...)` or the Windows-specific `HeapAlloc(...)` functions, we will be returned an address that points to data contained in a *heap chunk*.
 The allocation of a *heap chunk* depends on a number of factors, but it should be noted that the chunk we were allocated was either allocated as a whole to us, or was once a part of a larger chunk which has been fragmented to create a smaller series of *heap chunks* for our use.
 Generally a heap manager such as the one used in Windows will apply various strategies to limit the fragmentation of the heap - these strategies are often guided by *heuristics*.

 The Windows heap manager is separated into a *Front-End* and a *Back-End*, We first interact with the Back-End allocator by default until our operations trigger the heuristics and we are switched to use the Front-End allocator.
 Specifically, once we make 18 or more allocations of the same size (*Less than 16kb each*) we will be switched over to the Front-End allocator which is commonly called a *Low Fragmentation Heap* (LFH) whose allocations are a part of a large heap chunk allocated to the Front-End by the Back-End allocator.
-This chunk is then made into a seres of smaller blocks managed by the Front-End allocator, these smaller blocks are organized into *buckets* and those blocks in the bucket are not assigned in a linear fashion and their addresses may not be contiguous in nature so it is much harder to predict where or if there will be adjacent blocks allocated to our program.
+This chunk is then made into a series of smaller blocks managed by the Front-End allocator, these smaller blocks are organized into *buckets* and those blocks in the bucket are not assigned in a linear fashion and their addresses may not be contiguous in nature so it is much harder to predict where or if there will be adjacent blocks allocated to our program.
 Exploits utilizing the Windows heap, therefore, try to avoid triggering the LFH as they want to reliably overflow or access an *adjacent chunk* to the one they control.

 The metadata of a heap chunk is used by the heap manager during the normal management operations on the heap - one notable use is during a `free(...)` operation where adjacent chunks may be coalesced to reduce fragmentation.
 We are not particularly concerned with the contents of the metadata in the heap chunk, but we do need to keep in mind this header is stored on the heap at the head of it's associated data chunk.